QHose/QRSMeteor/README.md

 - create a template app and publish into the templates stream
 - Then use the template apps copy it to each customer/department
 - reloading it by using a 'custom script' (e.g. find replace database connection)
+- Publish it into the stream with the name of the customer
 - We will forward the roles/groups of your SaaS platform to Qlik Sense and using a security rule (something like user.group = stream.name) we can authorize on streams with just one rule (!)
 ![alt tag](https://github.com/QHose/QRSMeteor/blob/master/public/images/simple%20intro%20to%20saas%20automation.gif)

 ## Automatic installation of Qlik Sense (new, almost completed)